Norse3/AIDR-Bastion/README.md

 ### Pipeline Configuration (config.json)

-The `config.json` file controls which Pipelines are active for each flow.
+The `config.json` file controls which Pipelines will be run for each flow.
 Default `config.json` configuraton:

 ```json